Kids safely training BJJ

 Safety First Visit

-Kids, teens, and adults start with calm coaching, clean mats, clear rules, and no hard sparring on day one.
+Kids, teens, and adults start with calm coaching, clean mats, clear rules, neutral work, chest-to-chest control, chest-to-back control, and standing engagement when skill level makes it appropriate.

 • Clean Mats